 Depression Crosses Relationship Boundaries

-The competitive coparenting patterns discussed previously don’t exist in isolation, they’re often fueled by a deeper phenomenon researchers call “spillover.”
-Your daily marital interactions directly shape your parenting stress levels in measurable, same-day patterns.
+The competitive coparenting patterns discussed previously do not exist in isolation, they are often fueled by a deeper phenomenon researchers call “spillover.”
+Daily marital interactions can shape parenting stress levels in measurable, same-day patterns.

-Within addiction family systems, this spillover operates bidirectionally.
+Within addiction family systems, this spillover can operate bidirectionally.
 Negative marital exchanges predict heightened parenting stress the same day, while heightened parenting stress reduces positive spousal interactions the following day.
 This creates emotional leverage that compounds dysfunction across relationship boundaries.
-In this context, workplace support for addiction recovery becomes crucial as it can alleviate some of the strains on family dynamics.
-By fostering an environment that encourages openness about addiction, employers can help reduce the stigma that often exacerbates stress within families.
-Such initiatives not only benefit individual employees but also contribute to healthier relationships outside of work.
+In this context, workplace support for addiction recovery can be important because it may alleviate some of the strains on family dynamics.

 Fathers show stronger negative spillover effects from marital conflict, while mothers experience bidirectional patterns more intensely.
 Research indicates that fewer positive marital interactions on any given day associate with more stressful parenting experiences for mothers specifically.